CodeMeme/CodeMemeDaemonBundle/README.md

                 sysMemoryLimit: 1024M
                 appRunAsGID: 1
                 appRunAsUID: 1

+#### security concern with default user and group RunAs ####
+it is highly recommended to set the appRunAsGID and /or appRunAsUID options as this can cause troublesome problems with permissions on your server.
+The default is 1 for both and from system to system this may be root or it may be a different user.
+To make sure files are set to the correct permissions level, it is best to set these values to the UID and GID of the webserver or application user.

+To find out the group and user id of a specific user you can use the following commands.

+    jesse@picard:~/ninethousand.org$ id -u www-data
+    jesse@picard:~/ninethousand.org$ id -g www-data

 ##Creating a Daemon##
 The Following links are examples of how to use a system daemon in an example project